Atharwa351/Portfolio/work-projects/README.md

 - Operates reliably on constrained hardware
 - No silent row drops

-This ETL favors **correctness, traceability, and recovery** over raw throughput.
+This ETL prioritizes **correctness, traceability, and recovery** over raw throughput.

 ---